-Failure to notify both the Department of Clinical Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with the Assistant Dean of Clinical Affairs regarding lack of professionalism and could result in a failing grade of the clerkship.
-Students may not miss the first day of any clerkship.
+Failure to notify both the Department of Clinical Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with the Assistant Dean of Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship.
+Students may not miss the first day of any clerkships.

-An Absence Request Form and supporting documentation must be submitted directly to the Coordinator.
-All submitted absence forms must include a detailed make-up plan in order for the absence to be considered.
+An Absence Request Form and supporting documentation must be submitted.
+All submitted absence forms must include detailed makeup plan in order for the absence to be considered.
+The request form can be accessed on Noorda-COM's Student Resources page via the QR code on the back of the student badge

-Only completed, signed forms are processed.
 Decisions rendered through this process are final.
 There are no exceptions to this policy and failure to follow the process will be considered an unexcused absence.
-The Coordinator notifies the student via email when a decision has been reached.
-The Absence Request Forms can be found in the forms section of the intranet page.
+The student will be notified via email when a decision has been reached.